cchudzicki-ocw-testing/11.165-fall-2022/content/pages/syllabus.md

 In the beginning of class, we will build a composite picture of our class, using our personal experiences and visions for the future to energy systems that you are familiar with.
 Please calculate the current carbon emissions for yourself and/or an average resident for where (a) you lived before MIT and (b) where and how you think you will live in 2050, using the [CoolClimate calculator](https://coolclimate.berkeley.edu/calculator).

-For each lecture, we will be “flipping” the classroom; I will record a short video lecture before class that highlights key issues from the reading material and that sets the stage for our class exercises and discussion.
+For each lecture, we will be “flipping” the classroom; I will record a {{% resource_link "e5fb600c-2151-49c5-8f85-166a460c6ce9" "short video lecture" %}} before class that highlights key issues from the reading material and that sets the stage for our class exercises and discussion.
 Then, in each class, we will discuss (a) recent news developments, (b) the class assignment, which will take the form of short problem sets that either test you on reading comprehension or basic calculation exercises, and (c) a student will volunteer to help stimulate discussion and debate about the complex aspects of cities, climate, and energy (the fun part!).

 ## Readings

 The primary text for the class is:

 - MacKay, David J.C., 2009. *Sustainable Energy—Without the Hot Air*, 1st ed., UIT Cambridge Ltd. ISBN: 9780954452933.
-This can be downloaded legally as a PDF or read in webpage format [here](http://withouthotair.com/).
+This can be [downloaded legally as a PDF or read in webpage format here](http://withouthotair.com/).

 Other papers assigned for each class are listed on the {{% resource_link "c1dcc394-8b93-4ab1-a0b0-eae57ec3b56c" "Readings" %}} page.
 I may occasionally modify the weekly readings, in which case I will notify you in advance.